Three Meditative Cubes

-The introduction of a contemporary building onto a historic site always raises the question of whether its architecture enhances the value of its setting and derives its value from the immediate surroundings themselves.
+The introduction of a contemporary building onto a historic site always raises the question of whether its architecture enhances the value of its setting and derives its value from the immediate surroundings.

-We have adopted an approach to our proposed design for the Cultural Center that is conscious of its historical context and seeks to respect the cultural importance of the surrounding landscape and people.
+We have adopted an approach that is conscious of its historical context and seeks to respect the cultural importance of the surrounding landscape and people.
 Moreover, we found studying the future of Bamiyan City and the significance of a cultural center in its current social and economic setting to be crucial in setting the premise for our concept.

-Three low-key, unassuming volumes define the project design.
+Three low-key, unassuming volumes define the project.
 They are intuitively arranged on the lower terrace of the site and tied together by the plaza area.
 Access to the plaza is multifold, and there is no single way to approach the independent volumes.

-The sizing and internal configuration of these volumes follow the generic spatial configuration as conceptualized—inner parent volumes that contain spaces for cultural activities, with light courts and outer bays that wrap around the parent volumes and are conceived for circulation or storage spaces/small shops, depending on the level of the volume.
+The sizing and internal configuration of these volumes follow the generic spatial configuration as conceptualized.
+Inner parent volumes contain spaces for cultural activities with light courts and outer bays wrap around the parent volumes are conceived for circulation or storage spaces/small shops, depending on the level of the volume.

 The conference and exhibition center, completely sunken into the terrain, are accessed via a downward descent of five meters from the plaza along a set of ramps leading to the edge of the western cliff before entering the volume.
 The only aspect of this volume that projects above the plaza level is an open pavilion that will be used as a teahouse.